Bahai Library Online

 • Bahá'u'lláh came to him at His bedside and asked His son whether he wished to live; the Purest Branch begged Bahá'u'lláh to accept his life as a ransom for the opening of the gates of the prison to pilgrims.
 Bahá'u'lláh accepted this sacrifice.
 [BKG311–12; GPB188; RB3:208]

-• - First pilgrims; Akka, Israel; Citadel (Akká barracks); Mírzá Mihdi (Purest Branch); Pilgrimage; Pilgrims; Qasidiyyih-Varqaiyyih (Ode of the Dove); Sacrifice
+• - First pilgrims; Akka, Israel; Citadel (Akká prison); Mírzá Mihdi (Purest Branch); Pilgrimage; Pilgrims; Qasidiyyih-Varqaiyyih (Ode of the Dove); Sacrifice